Gender (Sex) Discrimination Basics

 Gender discrimination can take place in many different settings, but typically occurs most often in the following situations:

-Employment - Including claims that a potential employer asked discriminatory questions based on gender during the interview process; claims that an employer failed to hire, failed to promote, or wrongfully terminated an employee based on his or her gender; unequal pay claims; and claims for sexual harassment of employees.
+Employment - Gender discrimination in employment can include claims that a potential employer asked discriminatory questions based on gender during the interview process; claims that an employer failed to hire, failed to promote, or wrongfully terminated an employee based on his or her gender; unequal pay claims; and claims for sexual harassment of employees.

-Education - Including claims for exclusion from educational programs or opportunities based on gender; and claims for sexual harassment of students.
+Education - Gender discrimination in education can include claims for exclusion from educational programs or opportunities based on gender and claims for sexual harassment of students.

-Housing - Including claims for refusal to negotiate with a person seeking housing, claims for imposition of different lease/contract terms, and claims for refusal to extend a loan based on the gender of the applicant/tenant/buyer.
+Housing - Gender discrimination in housing can include claims for refusal to negotiate with a person seeking housing (including sexual orientation discrimination); claims for imposition of different lease/contract terms; and claims for refusal to extend a loan based on the gender of the applicant/tenant/buyer.

-Borrowing / Credit - Including claims for refusal to extend credit, claims for imposition of unequal loan terms, and claims arising from improper inquiries during the credit/loan approval process, based on the gender of the applicant.
+Lending / Credit - Gender discrimination in lending/ credit can include claims for refusal to extend credit; claims for imposition of unequal loan terms; and claims arising from improper inquiries during the credit/loan approval process, based on the gender of the applicant.

 Laws Prohibiting Gender Discrimination

-If you believe you have suffered a civil rights violation based on your gender, the best place to start is to speak with an experienced Civil Rights Attorney.
+If you believe you have suffered a civil rights violation based on your gender, the best place to start is to speak with an experienced civil rights attorney.
 Important decisions related to your case can be complicated -- including which laws apply to your situation, who may be responsible for any harm you suffered, and how to prove that those responsible acted with an intent to discriminate against you based on your gender.
-A Civil Rights Attorney will evaluate all aspects of your case and explain all options available to you, in order to ensure the best possible outcome for your case.